 For additional information, contact the programs that offer the Specialist Certificates.

-See Enrollment Requirements, Minimum Graduate Coursework (50%) Requirement, Minimum Graduate Degree Credit Requirement, Minimum Graduate Residence Credit Requirement, Prior Coursework, Time Limits
+See Enrollment Requirements, Minimum Graduate Coursework (50%) Requirement, Minimum Graduate Degree Credit Requirement, Minimum Graduate Residence Credit Requirement, Transfer Credits for Prior Coursework, Time Limits

 Special Graduate Committee Degrees policy